Mohamed-Omar17/Returning-Knights/README.md

+# 💫 About The Game
+Returning Knights is a 2D platformer demo inspired by old-school Castlevania and classic Megaman.

-Play the game by opening the "Returning Knights Resume Demo Project.exe" file.
+**Play the game by opening the "Returning Knights Resume Demo Project.exe" file.**

 Controls (Xbox Controller Reference):
 Move: Analog Stick/D-Pad